 We were lucky enough to try out a couple restaurants offsite for a few nights.
 Nothing was as wonderful as Atardi but Passion on the Beach was a close second for dinner.
 It was quiet and truly romantic.
 Our server was great and the views were gorgeous (I recommend booking a reservation just before sunset) but the food was rather boring.
 The rest of the restaurants were fine and Ruth’s Chris was Ruth’s Chris but I do have to say, the breakfast was my absolute favorite meal of the day.
 This girl loveeeeeesssss an all you can eat, stuff all you can fit in your purse, breakfast buffet.
 I would go back to this hotel JUST for the breakfast buffet.

 The rest of the trip was as magical as ever.
 I enjoyed being on the beach with Greg and it was fun to rent floats with a girlfriend for the day.
-Float rentals are only $5/day and I could not recommend them more.
+Float rentals are only $5/day and I highly recommend renting a couple.

 Oh!
 I almost forgot… in case you missed my Instagram stories…